 Add 2 capfuls or a squirt of Signature Detergent to a washbasin or sink filled with cool water.

 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.
 Rinse well by running cool water through the item until the water is no longer soapy.
 Do not wring.

-Turn the item inside out, and place it in a Mesh Washing Bag.
+Can you wash vinyl fabric in the washing machine?
+Yes.
+Just turn the item inside out, and place it in a Mesh Washing Bag.
 Select the delicate cycle on the washing machine, and make sure the water temperature is cold and the spin is on low.